npmdigital/rackspace-cloudfiles-cdn/readme.txt

 = Beta Version 0.0.1 =

 Still working to get URL rewriting in all cases so you may not want to setup the delete local files cron job yet.
 This plugin should function as-is when creating a new client project and configuring the CDN prior to adding content.
+Contact me via Twitter @richardroyal for code suggestions and merge requests.

 == Installation ==